Quack842/escape-room/README.md

 [Back To Table Of Contents](#table-of-contents) <br>

 The idea to give the player as much freedom as possiple came from the old game Larry.

+And also to my family who helped me test the code over and over since no one on Slack helped.